 What Does Rabbit Damage to Hostas Look Like?

 What the rabbit damage to your hostas looks like depends on the severity of the rabbit infestation.
 If they only have a small window of time to eat the plants, they may not devastate them.
-However, a rabbit can eat a hosta so severely in a few short hours that it kills the plant.
+However, a rabbit can eat a hosta so severely in a few scant hours that it kills the plant.

 If you have new hostas coming up, they can eat the new shoots right down to the ground.
 They’ll eat the edges of the leaves until they look tattered, and they may even eat the leaves until there’s nothing left.
-Rabbits will eat the entirety of the hosta flower.
+Rabbits will eat the entire hosta flower.
 If given the chance, rabbits will eat your hosta down to the root, and this is usually when you have to start over with new plants because it’s too damaged to survive and come back.
 Newer hostas are more vulnerable than established ones.

 How to Stop Rabbits From Eating Hostas